-The Art Institute of Boston is pleased to present ArtsFirst, a free, one-day career event, held specifically for young visual artists who are currently in their junior year of high school.
+The College of Art and Design is pleased to present ArtsFirst, a free, one-day career event, held specifically for young visual artists who are currently in their junior year of high school.

-ArtsFirst will include hands-on visual art workshops with faculty from AIB and a pizza lunch followed by an alumni panel discussion.
+ArtsFirst will include hands-on visual art workshops with faculty from Lesley and a pizza lunch followed by an alumni panel discussion.

 Alums will highlight their experiences as art students and provide examples of viable career options in the arts following graduation.